Cardiovascular disease prevention: secondary prevention with lipid lowering therapies

 Personalised care adjustments or exception reporting should be considered to account for situations where the patient declines, does not attend or if lipid-lowering therapy is not appropriate (for example, non-atherosclerotic cardiovascular disease).

-Expected population size: CVD Prevent data up to September 2021 shows 436 patients for an average practice with 10,000 patients.
-To be suitable for use in QOF, there should be more than 20 patients eligible for inclusion in the denominator, per average practice with 10,000 patients, before application of personalised care adjustments.
+Expected population size: Quality and Outcomes Framework for 2023 to 2024 (CHOL001) shows 520 patients for an average practice with 10,000 patients To be suitable for use in QOF, there should be more than 20 patients eligible for inclusion in the denominator, per average practice with 10,000 patients, before application of personalised care adjustments.